9 Secret Reasons You Might Have Back Pain

 Your heels are too high

 Your fashionable shoe collection might be bothering your back.
 “High heels throw off your center of gravity,” says William Suggs, a certified personal trainer and licensed sports nutritionist in New York City.
 Heels make you lean forward to walk, put extra pressure on the feet, and cause you to not fully extend the calf.
 This puts more strain and stress on the lower back, which can cause pain, he says.
 “If you must wear heels for work, invest in a nice pair of walking shoes for the commute and change at the office,” says Suggs.
+Check out these massagers for lower back pain relief, too.

 You’re not eating the right kind of food